explosion/tokenizations/note/blog_post.md

 ## Overview of the algorithm

-The considerations so far have shown that suitale normalizations and character-based diff gives us a generic method for computing the alignment of two token sequences.
+The considerations so far have shown that suitable normalizations and character-based diff gives us a generic method for computing the alignment of two token sequences.
 Let's summarize the specific steps briefly.